sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --browsertime.pageCompleteCheck, --pageCompleteCheck                      Supply a Javascript that decides when the browser is finished loading the page and can start to collect metrics.
 The Javascript snippet is repeatedly queried to see if page has completed loading (indicated by the script returning true).
 Use it to fetch timings happening after the loadEventEnd.
   --browsertime.pageCompleteCheckInactivity, --pageCompleteCheckInactivity  Alternative way to choose when to end your test.
 This will wait for 2 seconds of inactivity that happens after loadEventEnd.  [boolean] [default: false]
   --browsertime.script, --script                                            Add custom Javascript that collect metrics and run after the page has finished loading.
 Note that --script can be passed multiple times if you want to collect multiple metrics.
 The metrics will automatically be pushed to the summary/detailed summary and each individual page + sent to Graphite/InfluxDB.
+  --browsertime.injectJs, --injectJs                                        Inject JavaScript into the current page (only Firefox at the moment) at document_start.
+More info: https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/contentScripts
   --browsertime.selenium.url                                                Configure the path to the Selenium server when fetching timings using browsers.
 If not configured the supplied NodeJS/Selenium version is used.
   --browsertime.viewPort, --viewPort                                        The browser view port size WidthxHeight like 400x300  [default: "1366x708"]
   --browsertime.userAgent, --userAgent                                      The full User Agent string, defaults to the User Agent used by the browsertime.browser option.